cyan2k/llama.cpp/README.md

 `logits -> logit-bias -> penalties -> temp-ext -> xtc -> softmax -> dist`

-To deactivate the xtc sampler and using your normal llama.cpp chain, just set `--xtc-threshold` to `0.0`
+To deactivate the xtc sampler and using your normal llama.cpp chain, just set `--xtc-probability` to `0.0`

 Examples: